giganticode/bohr/README.rst

 #.
 Method name can be arbitrary as long it is unique and descriptive
 #.
 Method should return ``label`` if a datapoint should be labeled with ``label``, ``None`` if the labeling function should abstain on the datapoint

-Please refer to the documentation (TODO add link) for more information on heuristics and special heuristic types.
+Please refer to the `documentation <https://giganticode.github.io/bohr/Heuristics.html>`_ for more information on heuristics and special heuristic types.

-2. Contributing a new task:
+2. New tasks:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to define a new taks, you should add it to the `tasks` dictionary attribute in `bohr.json`:

-Example.
+Tasks are defined in the `bohr.json` file.
+Below you can see an example of "bugginess" task.

 .. code-block:: json